For his vast experience alone, Kevin (no surname required) was an automatic pick for Jim Baxter in his series on the top 12 waggler heroes.

 ‘Big Kev’ has always been at the forefront of winning methods, from stick to waggler, even ledger when required, to pole in all its applications.

 I’d have loved to have seen Kevin floatfish with rod and reel more than I did, but almost before I had the chance, he was concentrating on the pole in the matches where our paths crossed.
-But I knew of his mighty reputation, two Trent weight records and all the rest, and this is how Colin Dyson described him in his 1977 book ‘World Class Match Fishing’ when referring to an England vs France friendly match he’d witnessed on the Trent, quote:
+But I knew of his mighty reputation, two Trent weight records and all the rest.
+Below is how Colin Dyson described him in his 1977 book ‘World Class Match Fishing’ when referring to an England vs France friendly match he’d witnessed on the Trent.

 “Throughout the match his waggler float described the same graceful trajectory to the same yard of water.
 The French official Bernard Crassat spent the whole match filming the technique and muttering ‘magnifique’, and the great Billy Lane was also nodding his approval.

-By 1970 when Kevin made his England debut in Holland, he had gained the confidence that would eventually lead to an individual World title in 1982.
-12 months later proved a landmark year for the waggler’s fast-growing popularity when Johnny Rolfe enjoyed a spectacular run of success with the float, catching roach at range to win 10 Trent opens and some club matches for good measure.
+By 1970, when Kevin made his England debut in Holland, he had gained the confidence that would eventually lead to an individual world title in 1982.
+Twelve months later proved a landmark year for the waggler’s fast-growing popularity when Johnny Rolfe enjoyed a spectacular run of success with the float, catching roach at range to win 10 Trent opens and some club matches for good measure.
 In that same year Benny won the Trent Championship on waggler with 18lb 3oz of roach.

 In the aforementioned friendly clash between England and France at Holme Marsh, John Toulson won it on the waggler feeding groundbait and caster, while Kevin took second in the same manner, leaving the French team open mouthed in admiration at the best they’d seen of the method ‘Anglais’.
 The French at that time were the world’s finest at catching small fish on the pole, but this time were outclassed by the rod and reel style of taking quality roach well out.
 As described, the fish fed at a range way beyond reach of the French’ longest poles and longest lines.